vstinner/unicode_book/encodings.rst

 There are many encodings around the world.
 Before Unicode, each manufacturer invented its own encoding to fit its client market and its usage.
-Most encodings are incompatible on at least one code, except some exceptions (e.g. a document stored in :ref:`ASCII` can be read using :ref:`ISO-8859-1` or UTF-8, because ISO-8859-1 and UTF-8 are supersets of ASCII).
-Each encoding can have multiple aliases, for example:
+Most encodings are incompatible on at least one code, except some exceptions.
+A document stored in :ref:`ASCII` can be read using :ref:`ISO-8859-1` or UTF-8, because ISO-8859-1 and UTF-8 are supersets of ASCII.
+Each encoding can have multiple aliases, examples:

  * ASCII: US-ASCII, ISO 646, ANSI_X3.4-1968, …
  * ISO-8859-1: Latin-1, iso88591, …